RESP Courses

 RESP 1131.
 Patient Assess & Protocols.
 3-2-4 Units.

 This course introduces the concepts and techniques of patient assessment through inspection, palpation, percussion, and auscultation.
-The student will demonstrate proficiency in patient physical examination, and taking a complete patient medical history.
-Principles of barrier protection for blood and body fluid exposures, and isolation precautions will be emphasized.
-Basic chest x-ray interpretation, basic ECG monitoring, basic laboratory values such as CBC, electrolytes, and basic microbiology are presented.
-Assessment of critically ill patients is introduced.
-Each student will be required to successfully complete a Lab competency examination in order to progress to RESP 1121.
+The student will demonstrate proficiency in patient physical examination, and learn to take a complete patient medical history, Students will acquire knowledge of how to assess cardiopulmonary symptoms, vital signs, ABG's, and interpretation of lab values such as the CBC, electrolytes and microbiology.
+Principles of barrier protection for blood and body fluid exposures, and isolation will be reviewed.
+Students will learn basic chest x-rays, ECG monitoring,and Pulmonary Function studies. .
+(Each student will be required to successfully complete a Lab competency examination in order to progress to RESP 1121.)
+Co-requisite: RESP 1111.

 Prerequisites: Admission into Respiratory Care program RESP 1100 is required as a prerequisite or a co-requisite.